sundayezeilo/telegram_bot/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests will be appriciated.

-Feel free to check the [issues page](https://github.com/ezeilo-su/enumerable_methods_in_ruby/issues)
+Feel free to check the [issues page](https://github.com/ezeilo-su/telegram_bot/issues)

 ## Show your support